 Coffee is one of the most popular drinks around the world.
 The different light and dark roasts, beans, and brews will give you new and different coffees each time.

 Whether you’re looking to find out more about the different roasts or find it all overwhelming, you’ve come to the right place!

-This guide will explain light roast vs. dark roast differences and what tastes to expect from each different roast.
+This guide will explain light roast vs dark roast coffee differences and what tastes to expect from each different roast.

 Coffee Roasting Overview

 Before the coffee is roasted, the beans are not soluble in water to be extracted into a liquid.
 So, the coffee cherry is sent to a cylindrical heater, which turns the beans to evenly roast them from the flames below.

 Coffee has been roasted since approximately the 15th century and since has been picked from everywhere in the world.
 Arabica beans are the most popular type of bean from Ethiopia.
 They’re considered the least bitter and have the richest flavor.
 In comparison, Excelsa beans come from Southeast Asia and usually have a dark roast to complement their fruity, rich undertones.

 But what exactly is the difference between a light roast and a dark roast?